-Ms. Juliana Saradar Eid (Maters’ Degree in Special Education, Lebanese American University, Beirut) is currently the Coordinator of the Elementary Special Education Department and a Counselor at Broumana High School.
-She monitors services offered to students with specific needs, provides support, consultation, counseling, and guidance to all school stakeholders.
-Experienced in building capacities and positive relationships, she provides training sessions and workshops aiming to ensure that available practices and systems exist to support a holistic transformation in people’s lives
+Ms. Juliana Saradar Eid (Master’s Degree in Educational Leadership with an emphasis in Special Education from the Lebanese American University, Beirut) is a counselor and subject-matter expert in Special Education.
+She is currently the Child Protection Officer (CPO) and the Consultant for Learning Support and Counseling departments at Broumana High School.
+She monitors the variety of services offered to students with specific needs, and provides support, consultation, counseling, and guidance to all school stakeholders.
+Experienced in building capacities and positive relationships, she also provides parental counseling and guidance, training sessions, and workshops aiming to ensure that available practices and systems exist to support a holistic transformation in people’s lives.

 Dr. Juhaina Musharrafieh (B.S. in mathematics, T.D. in secondary education, M.A. in mathematics education, American University of Beirut; Doctorate in Education, Saint Joseph University, Beirut) has broad experience as a school administrator.
 Her Doctoral dissertation was on education for democracy in relation to students’ personality.
 She is currently the principal of Arts and Culture School, Aley, was previously the principal of another school, and has helped establish five other schools.
 Dr. Musharrafieh has also coordinated math programs, helped develop a math curriculum, and taught mathematics at the intermediate and secondary levels.
 She has a number of papers, studies, and publications.